mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configuration.html.markdown

 * `delay_min` - Number of minutes to wait after an alert condition is detected before sending out the first notification.
 * `email_address` - Email address to which alert notifications are sent.
 Required for the EMAIL notifications type.
 * `email_enabled` - Flag indicating email notifications should be sent.
 Atlas returns this value if `type_name` is set  to `ORG`, `GROUP`, or `USER`.
-* `flowdock_api_token` - The Flowdock personal API token.
-Required for the `FLOWDOCK` notifications type.
-If the token later becomes invalid, Atlas sends an email to the project owner and eventually removes the token.
-* `flow_name` - Flowdock flow name in lower-case letters.
-Required for the `FLOWDOCK` notifications type.
 * `interval_min` - Number of minutes to wait between successive notifications for unacknowledged alerts that are not resolved.
 The minimum value is 5.
 * `mobile_number` - Mobile number to which alert notifications are sent.
 Required for the SMS notifications type.
 * `ops_genie_api_key` - Opsgenie API Key.
 Required for the `OPS_GENIE` notifications type.
 If the key later becomes invalid, Atlas sends an email to the project owner and eventually removes the token.
 * `ops_genie_region` - Region that indicates which API URL to use.
 Accepted regions are: `US` ,`EU`.
 The default Opsgenie region is US.
-* `org_name` - Flowdock organization name in lower-case letters.
-This is the name that appears after www.flowdock.com/app/ in the URL string.
-Required for the FLOWDOCK notifications type.
 * `service_key` - PagerDuty service key.
 Required for the PAGER_DUTY notifications type.
 If the key later becomes invalid, Atlas sends an email to the project owner and eventually removes the key.
 * `sms_enabled` - Flag indicating text notifications should be sent.
 Atlas returns this value if `type_name` is set to `ORG`, `GROUP`, or `USER`.
 * `team_id` - Unique identifier of a team.